Editing shapes in the Inspector

 While in vector editing mode, click on a shape’s path to insert a new point

-The paths between your shape’s different points can be straight lines or Bézier curves, depending on the kind of point connecting them.
-Double-click on a straight point connecting straight paths to change it to a Bézier curved point.
+The paths between your shape’s different points can be straight lines or Bézier curves, depending on the point type.
+Double-click on a straight point to change it to a Bézier curved point.

 When you change a point to create a curved path, you can use the two handle control points that appear to adjust the curve.